Those Magic Moments at Twilight Time

 I first saw them playing live by chance at the White Hart pub in Frimley and followed them around for the next couple of years.

-In the following months, I formed a collaboration with Mick and Shona who had expertly set a number of my poems to music on cassette tape.
+In the following months, I forged a collaboration with Mick and Shona who had expertly set a number of my poems to music on cassette tape.
 The Wedding, Preconception and A Short Time Beside You, with the latter being performed live on stage at the Green Peace Festival in Surrey in September 1987.

 As an aside, in 1988, one of my few songs, The Unheard of War was performed; live at the St Jame's Tavern, in London's Picadilly by the Irish trio Giro Junction.
 Sadly, all three members, Tommy, Joey and Lee have all since passed away.